defold/doc/docs/en/manuals/debugging-native-code.md

 ### Symbolicate an Android callstack

-1. Get it from your build folder
+1. Get the engine from your build folder

 	$ ls <project>/build/<platform>/[lib]dmengine[.exe|.so]